wbollock/CrappyAV/README.md

 ### Testing

-To test this program, please utilize the convinent testvirus.txt.
+To test this program, please utilize the convenient testvirus.txt.
 It's hash has been added to the hashlist, once downloaded.
 Select option **2** and type "testvirus.txt".

 Note to get this file back after quarantine, run:
 ```